 Men experience a strong biological drive to engage in intercourse with a degree of urgency that cannot be ignored.
 This is why men pay for sex, why women are abducted and sold as sex slaves and why women are raped.
 The suggestion that the contraceptive pill increases women’s enthusiasm for sex is evidence that men and women are different.
 Men have a sex drive regardless of whether reliable contraception is available.
 The survival of the human race has depended on the persistency of male sex drive.
 The timidity of most young women is incompatible with having a sex drive.

 Men engage in intercourse to release the sexual frustration that arises as a result of their regular arousal.
 It is unthinkable that a man would engage in sexual activity and walk away unsatisfied.
 His arousal ensures his orgasm.
 Women never reach a state where orgasm becomes inevitable (even alone).
-Women be frustrated because of the unrealistic expectations that have been set for female orgasm with a lover.
-But they never suffer sexual frustration.
-Women’s ability to orgasm accumulates (over weeks) but it never results in any sense of urgency to engage in sexual activity or to obtain sexual release.
+Women may be frustrated because of the unrealistic expectations that have been set for female orgasm with a lover.
+But women never experience an urgent need to obtain sexual release.
+They never suffer sexual frustration.

 When I hear sexperts on TV give advice about how to help women with their “dysfunctional sex drives” I get suspicious that we’re all feeding into the convenient male fantasy of the sexually voracious woman.
 (Joan Sewell 2010)